 Due to major construction work on Peel Street and Dr Penfield Avenue by the City of Montreal, traffic around the Faculty is heavily obstructed.
 Give yourself plenty of time to travel to and from the Faculty, no matter your mean of transportation.
 Here are current best ways to reach us.

-This page will be updated frequently as new information arrives and as the worksite configuration changes.
+This page will be updated as we receive new information and the worksite configuration changes.
 Please check back often.
-(Last update: October 30, 2018)
+(Last update: January 10, 2019)

 - The west door of New Chancellor Day Hall and the basement cafeteria door (south walkway) are the best options for pedestrians.